Showing posts with label unclean. Show all posts

 It is wrong to to eat animals that the Word of God tells us not to. the new testament never does away with the commandments about this. | Land of Honey

-Many people believe that the New Testament changed the commandments around this, but if you study those passages you will see that's not the case!
+Many people believe that the New Testament changed the commandments around this, but if you study those passages you will see that the foundational dietary principles of Scripture that were outlined in Leviticus 11 remain unchanged.

 Related posts: